TUM-Dev/NavigaTUM/server/README.md

 Our server is architected in different microservices, each of which is responsible for a specific task.

 - [main-api](/server/main-api): The main API server, which serves the API endpoints
-- [calendar](/server/calendar): The calendar microservice, which scrapes and serves calendar data
-  This is separated from the server because:
-  - it has virtually no shared dependencies (natural fault line)
-  - we need a persistent database (postgres) for this microservice, but not for the main server (sqlite)
 - [feedback](/server/feedback): The feedback microservice, which allows users to submit feedback
   This is separated from the server because:
   - it has virtually no shared dependencies (natural faultline)